Home

 If you have just purchased raspberry plants for your home garden, here are very simple and basic instructions for how to plant your berry plants.

-Although planting raspberries (plants) in the Spring is totally acceptable, the actual preferred time is in the Autumn.
+Although planting raspberries (plants) in the Spring is totally acceptable, the actual preferred time is in the Autumn /Fall.

 A loam soil with a high organic matter content is the ideal soil in which to plant raspberries.
 The site should have good air circulation for disease prevention and full sun.